Dialectical Behavioral Therapy (DBT)

-Dialectical Behavioral Therapy (DBT) is a form of psychotherapy often used to treat individuals who have difficulty regulating emotions, maintaining relationships and tolerating distress.
-Based on cognitive behavioral therapy, DBT combines evidence-based strategies from a number of supportive psychotherapies.
+Dialectical Behavior Therapy (DBT) is a form of psychotherapy often used to treat individuals who have difficulty regulating emotions, maintaining relationships and tolerating distress.
+It is based on cognitive behavioral therapy.
+DBT combines evidence-based strategies from a number of supportive psychotherapies.
+Gladstone offers comprehensive DBT therapy in Maryland.
 DBT is commonly used to treat individuals with:

 How does dialectical behavioral therapy work?